The Bloodlust Power

 Adriel took in a breath.
 He’d only been an Ọba for three years—he was the youngest ehol.
 It wasn’t fair they were coming to him for help.
 “How do you feel about what Bryël said?”
 Adriel asked, quickly changing the subject.

-Yugi arched his eyebrows at the question but soon let out a hearty laugh that shook the ground.
+Yugi arched his eyebrows at the question but soon released a hearty laughter.
 “You actually believe him?”

 Adriel shook his head.
-Maybe he did, maybe he didn’t.
-He could never tell.
-While he was training, he’d been taught that Sẹda was what made an ehol, an ehol.
-To give up using such a valuable thing would only deplete an ehol to a mere aingeal.
-He couldn’t quite understand why Bryël would’ve wanted the ehols to give up using their power.
+Perhaps he’d believed Bry at first, but he was beginning to have his doubts.
+Still, during his training, he’d been taught that Sẹda was what made an ehol, an ehol.
+To give up such a valuable aspect of his life would make him just a mere aingeal.

-“About going insane,” Adriel continued.
-“Do you believe that?”
-He’d heard the stories of past ehols dying because they couldn’t control their power flow, but Adriel always thought of those things as myths.
-There was no way an ehol could die from insanity.
+“Do you believe him?”
+Adriel questioned.
+He’d heard stories of past ehols dying because of insanity, but Adriel always wanted to think of those things as myths.

 Yugi shrugged, nudging Adriel to continue walking down the corridor.
 “Probably,” Yugi said.
 “But then again, Bry is old.
-He gets a little ‘onye ara’, if you know what I mean.”
+He gets a little‘aṣiwere,’ if you know what I mean.”

-He wanted to believe Yugi, but even though he’d written off the past stories as myths, he’d heard the rumors about the Central Octeract.
-And lately, he’d been experiencing migraines himself.
 Every time he summoned his energy, a slicing pain would cut through his body, rendering him tired after each use.
-But Adriel had long shrugged it off, chalking it up to lack of Sleep.
+Adriel had long shrugged it off, chalking it up to lack of Sleep.

 “You worry too much,” Yugi said.
 “Even if that were to happen, it wouldn’t be until another lifetime.
 Especially you.
-You’re in your Age of Youth.”
+You’re in your Ujana Age.”

 Adriel pulled a breath in.
 Yugi was right.
-Adriel was only twenty-five years old, still in his Age of Youth.
-It wouldn’t be until another ten years before he would even see his Age of Growth.
+It wouldn’t be until another ten years before he would even see his Ukuaji Age.
 He shouldn’t have to worry about that now.

 “But what about Leviathan?”
 Adriel asked.
 “He can’t be going insane.
 He’s still young.”